MR-Addict/tempora/docs/Design.md

 LED behavior:

-- Always on: Device is operational
-- Blinking: Device is trying to connect to WiFi or in AP mode
+- Blinking: Device is in AP mode